Skip to main content

 • An ODA-licensed hemp handler with an OLCC Hemp Certificate

 Hemp items sold by an OLCC-licensed marijuana retailer are not subject to the retail sales tax on marijuana items.
+Marijuana retailers are exempt from the requirement to hold an ODA hemp vendor license to sell hemp items.

 Any finished hemp items packaged for sale to a consumer must comply with OLCC packaging and labeling requirements.
-This includes either having a label that has been pre-approved by OLCC or a valid “generic label."
-A generic label cannot contain any logos, colors, or text beyond the label information required by OLCC rules.
+This includes either having a label that has been pre-approved by OLCC or a valid “generic label.”
+A generic label cannot contain any logos, colors, or text beyond the minimum label information required by OLCC rules.
 Note that products containing artificially derived cannabinoids and inhalable cannabinoid products that contain non-cannabis additives are not eligible to use a generic label and must have an OLCC-approved label.

 • Is not intoxicating or impairing; and